 Sure, it may get on your last nerve sometimes, but children testing their limits is part of normal development.
 But what happens if your child doesn't accept any boundaries (anymore)?
 In this case, you should intervene.
 Below you can find out what causes repeated boundary violations by children and how you can actively counteract them.

-Hardly any child likes to have boundaries set.
+Hardly any child likes to be Set boundaries.
 Nevertheless, it is important that you as a parent insist on certain rules.
 This is not about arbitrarily restricting your child's freedom, but about protecting them from danger and offering them guidance.
 After all, a child still lacks the life experience to make sensible decisions on their own in certain areas.

 In terms of social interaction, it is also important that a child is given boundaries and adheres to them.
 This is the only way they can learn how a community works.
 Everyone has needs that must not be violated.
 Internalizing this fact at an early age is beneficial for later social skills, as a current study proves